Hopeful-Developers/Javacord-CommandHandler/README.md

 # Javacord Command Handler

-An easy to use, and beginner friendly command handler for Javacord discord bots.

 ## Basic Usage
 The following example is a very simple bot that uses the command handler to activate the ping command.
 ```java